Undergraduate Course: The Future of Work (BUST10147)

 1. Introduction to the Future of Work

 II.
-Contemporary Issues: A socio-ethical review
+Contemporary Issues: A socio-economic review

 Student Learning Experience:

 Pedagogy: This course will be delivered mainly through interactive lectures wherein active participation (listening and questioning) is highly encouraged.
 The approach to teaching undertaken in this course will not entail the mere delivery of information.
 Rather it follows from an of understanding of knowledge as co-created based on a critically-informed intersection of facts, experience, method.

 This course will model the following pedagogic view:

 - Knowledge is still contextual and relative, uncertain and tentative, yet it is possible to take positions, make choices, commit oneself.

 - The instructor is someone who is fully aware of uncertainty yet has the courage to make commitments.

 - Teaching is challenging and encouraging students to explore complexities fully and then to take a stand.